MobleyLab/wbointerpolation/README.md

-# wbointerpolation
+#wbointerpolation
-Analysis scripts for the development of wiberg bond order interpolated parameters in the Open Force Field.
+Analysis scripts for the development of wiberg bond order interpolated parameters in the OpenForceField.

 `torsion_analysis.py` contains \
 	-  torsion_barrier_for_molecule \